Permanent impairment payments under the MRCA

 - your injury or disease has stabilised.

-PI compensation is paid in respect of any permanent physical and/or mental impairment in combination with any lifestyle restrictions resulting from your accepted conditions.
+Impairments can be physical, mental or both.
+PI compensation is paid for any impairment and combined with lifestyle restrictions caused by your accepted conditions.

 Back to topWhat if my injury or disease has not stabilised?